pongasoft/vst-ab-switch/README.md

             mkdir -p ~/Library/Audio/Plug-Ins/VST3
             cp -r VST3/pongasoft_ABSwitch.vst3 ~/Library/Audio/Plug-Ins/VST3

+- You can also run the unit tests part of this project:

+        cmake --build . --target VST_AB_Switch_test
+        ctest

 Because this project uses `cmake` you can also generate an Xcode project by using the proper generator (`-G Xcode`).
 You can also load the project directly in CLion.